IshadP/Vault/content/1-Product Design/Omnify Assesment - Ishad Pande.md

 2. Flow vs Calm
 	-> Calm's broad focus on relaxation can be less effective for targeted, daytime needs like pre-meeting focus or midday stress relief.
 Flow is specifically designed for these "in-the-moment" professional scenarios, offering goal-oriented exercises.

-if we think fo HeadSpace as a University and Calm as a spa
+if we think fo HeadSpace as a University and Calm as a Spa, our

 ## Wireframes